emberjs/rfcs/text/0730-semver-for-ts.md

 Object types may be defined with interfaces, type aliases, or classes.
 Interfaces and type aliases define type symbols only.
 Classes define both type symbols and value symbols.
 The `namespace` construct defines a value symbol (as well as introducing a context in which you can name other nested type or value symbols).
 The additional constraints for the value symbols introduced by classes are covered above under [Breaking Changes: Symbols](#symbols).

-A change to any object type (user constructable or not) is breaking when:
+A change to any object type (user constructible or not) is breaking when:

 -   a non-`readonly` object property's type changes in any way: